git-bonda108/Autonomous-Inbox-Agentic-AI/DEPLOYMENT.md

 ## ✅ **Configuration Fixed:**

-The `vercel.json` has been corrected to remove conflicting properties.
-It now uses the proper Vercel Python deployment format.
+The `vercel.json` has been corrected to remove invalid properties.
+It now uses only valid Vercel configuration options.